Lightning Brigade: The second day

 At dawn, on September 20, Rosecrans personally ordered the brigade to take position west across Dry Valley Road on the crest of the east slope of Missionary Ridge at the right end of XX Corps and to report to Maj.
 Gen. McCook.

 Starting about 0930 on 20 September, the battle resumed primarily to the left (north) of the brigade.
 The 39th Indiana had been detached Willich's 1st Brigade from Johnson's Second Division of McCook's XX Corps and was acting as an independent mounted infantry army-level asset.
 At 09:30, Rosecrans ordered them to report to Wilder.
-When they arrived fifteen minutes later, the brigade now had approximately 2000 troops ar,ed with Spencer rifles.
+When they arrived fifteen minutes later, the brigade now had approximately 2000 troops armed with Spencer rifles.

 Bragg soon ordered his entire line to advance.
 By 1100, Longstreet had assembled a column of 10,000 men to attack the Union center.
 The attack succeeded aided by a gap left by a rearranged Union line.

 As the attack rapidly turned into a Union rout in the center around 1300, the Lightning brigade was ordered to counterattack against Brig.
 Gen. Arthur Manigault's brigade of Hood's Division from its reserve position.
 It launched a strong advance with its superior firepower, driving the enemy around and through what became known as "Bloody Pond".
 The rush of the Lightning Brigade surprised the advancing gray columns.
 With Lilly's guns and the Indiana and Illinois regiments' Spencers sweeping the field, they stopped the Confederates cold.
 The melting Rebel formations drew the brigade into counterattack, with Wilder's men routing one enemy regiment, the 34th Alabama, and forcing the 28th Alabama to fall back as well as freezing their division's forward movement.
 In short order, the brigade had seen off Manigault's brigade, driven back Hood's division, and taken 200 prisoners.
-The Rbels attacked the brigade four more times yet never cloded within 50 yards before breaking and fleeing under the heavy firepower.
+The Rebels attacked the brigade four more times yet never closed within 50 yards before breaking and fleeing under the heavy firepower.
 Having blunted the Confederate advance, Wilder planned to capitalize on this success by attacking the flank of Hood's column.
 His plan was to attack through Hood on Longstreet's left flank and on to Thomas.